 Exercise while watching TV or exercise with a friend

 Sitting on a chair or couch watching TV is what most of us do; however, instead of sitting, set up a treadmill or rower and exercise for several minutes as you watch TV.
 You will burn off calories while watching your favorite program.
 Or, ask a friend if he or she would like to take a walk or jog for a few minutes after work or supper.
 Burn some calories and share with a friend on how things are going in your life.
-Hop in your favorite adventure vehicle and hit the road to add excitement to any outdoor activity; be it with a friend or by yourself.
+Hop in your favorite adventure vehicle and hit the road to add excitement to any outdoor activity, especially in all-terrain vehicles such as a JEEP Wrangler or an ATV; be it with a friend or by yourself.